-Satyendra Pakhalé Associates is a multi-faceted design practice established by the award-winning designer and architect Satyendra Pakhalé whose production ranges from the design of objects to technological products and architecture.
+Satyendra Pakhalé Associates is a multi-faceted design practice established by the award-winning designer Satyendra Pakhalé whose production ranges from the design of objects to technological products and architecture.
 He was born in 1967 in India and trained at the renowned IIT - Indian Institute of Technology Bombay and later at the Art Centre College of Design Europe, in Switzerland.
 He was part of the pioneering ‘new business creation’ team, conceiving some of the first product ideas for new technologies in the area of digital communication and transportation design at Philips Design in the mid-90’s.

 Through a series of award-winning design projects for leading clients and industries, the practice has developed a worldwide reputation for designing diverse innovative typologies, pushing the limits of technology and materials.
 Complexity is resolved through experimentation and brought into elegance, providing the very best solution for each venture.

 Pakhalé has lectured throughout the world on platforms such as CeBIT Germany, Casa Brasil and Future Design Days Sweden.
 The Eindhoven Design Academy in the Netherlands invited him to devise and head the Master Programme in Design for Humanity and Sustainable Living from 2006 to 2010.
 Several solo-exhibitions are devoted to his works: 'OriginS' at Gallery Ammann (2008) by Gabrielle Ammann / 'Design by Heart' at Otto Gallery Bologna (2003) by Paola Antonelli, curator Museum of Modern Art New York / 'From Project to Products' at Stedelijk Museum Amsterdam (2002) by Ingeborg de Roode, curator Stedelijk Museum Amsterdam.